poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 According to the Supreme Court of the United States, dual nationality is a well-established legal status that permits a person to possess and exercise the rights of their two nationalities while also bearing the responsibilities of both, including tax obligations.

-While American dual nationals must present their US passport upon re-entry, the rule does not form part of the potentially expatriating acts as determined by the US Department of State.
+While American dual nationals must present their US passport upon re-entry, the rule does not form part of the potentially expatriating acts as determined by the US Department of Stateus .
 Therefore, using a foreign passport does not threaten US citizenship.

-One downside of holding dual citizenship is that US citizens living outside the USA may face double taxation due to the US citizenship-based taxation system.
+One downside of holding dual citizenship is that US citizens living outside the USA may face double taxation due to the country’s taxation system.
 US citizens must pay federal taxes whether they’re permanent residents or citizens of a foreign country.
-Should the foreign country impose its income taxes, citizens and residents can be double-taxed.
+Should the foreign country impose its income taxes, it can lead to a dual citizen being subject to double taxation.

 As a US national, you are liable to pay US income tax, even though you may have residency in another country.
 Nevertheless, US citizens living abroad can reduce their tax obligations through tax credits on US-earned income and exemptions on income generated in a foreign country.
 While US dual nationals may be unable to avoid double taxation altogether, these tax concessions reduce or eliminate income taxes in some situations.